 - Any individual or entity with whom we communicate, consult, and/or collaborate in the course of researching and developing our content, writing/editing/writing consulting work, and/or other creative endeavors, and/or who communicates and/or consults with us regarding their content and/or other creative endeavors.

 - If that information otherwise is or was already publicly available (which is also noted in the list above, but bears repeating for emphasis — we strenuously reject and regard as unconstitutional any attempt to use the CCPA, its associated regulations, and/or similar privacy laws to restrict or limit our right to share, discuss, and/or otherwise disseminate publicly available information, whether or not that information is offered through official government sources); and/or:

 - To appropriately credit someone for the use of their photos, fonts, themes/plugins, or other content or intellectual property, particularly where such credit is required by the applicable license terms; and/or:

-- As we deem reasonable and appropriate (and to the extent permitted by applicable law/regulations) to enable us to make informed hiring, employment, and/or other business decisions regarding prospective employees, independent contractors, and/or business partners; and/or:
+- As we deem reasonable and appropriate (and to the extent permitted by applicable law/regulations) to enable us to make informed hiring, employment, and/or other business decisions regarding current and/or prospective employees, independent contractors, and/or business partners; and/or:

 - If we are legally or contractually obligated to do so (which would typically be to comply with a subpoena, search warrant, or other court order or administrative order; in connection with tax returns or other legally required filings, reports, registrations, or disclosures; in connection with an audit, civil or criminal trial, or other official investigation or proceeding; or in connection with a payment dispute or other contractual dispute, but could also be in other circumstances that we cannot reasonably anticipate; we may also disclose certain information if we deem it reasonably necessary to ensure our compliance with applicable law or regulation, even if the specific disclosure is not expressly required, such as (without limitation) if we need to contact a tax agency to determine the correct sales/use tax rate for a particular address); and/or: